Depression and Men

 After relationship difficulties, unemployment is the thing most

 likely to push a man into a serious depression.
-Recent
+Research has

-research has shown that up to 1 in 7 men who become unemployed will
+shown that up to 1 in 7 men who become unemployed will develop a

 Your work may be a large part of what makes you feel good about